Treatment for a Failed Root Canal

 Infections inside the tooth root cannot be easily seen from the outside because they occur deep within the canal of the root.
 This canal acts as a roadway for nerves and blood vessels between the apex of the root (the tip) and the inside of the crown, also known as the pulp chamber.

-- Small Root Branches: An important part of the tooth root structure are the small branches that extend out from the root and ensure that your teeth stay solidly anchored within your jaw.
+- Small Root Branches.
+An important part of the tooth root structure are the small branches that extend out from the root and ensure that your teeth stay solidly anchored within your jaw.
 Patients who have branches that are smaller than average are at a greater risk for persistent infection because the branches are more difficult to clean and seal during a root canal procedure.

-- Curved or Narrow Root Canals: Patients whose teeth have narrow or curved root canals run a higher risk of persistent infection following root canal therapy and may need an apicoectomy to solve the problem.
+- Curved or Narrow Root Canals.
+Patients whose teeth have narrow or curved root canals run a higher risk of persistent infection following root canal therapy and may need an apicoectomy to solve the problem.
 This narrow or curved shape makes it difficult for a general dentist to clean the infected area properly and prevent further infection.

-- Root Canal Blockage: If a patient has already undergone root canal therapy once and develops a second infection at a later date, the dentist may experience difficulty completing a second procedure.
+- Root Canal Blockage.
+If a patient has already undergone root canal therapy once and develops a second infection at a later date, the dentist may experience difficulty completing a second procedure.
 On occasion, debris from the first procedure blocks the root canal, and proper cleaning becomes extremely difficult.
 If this is the case, an apicoectomy may be necessary to take care of the problem.

 During an apicoectomy, a microscope can be used to get the closest and clearest look at the root canal and ensure proper cleaning and sealing of the canal.
 This treatment can be performed in 30–90 minutes depending on the tooth being treated (front or back) and the severity of the problem.